 Children are particularly susceptible to the effects of pesticide exposure because they have developing organ systems that are more vulnerable and less able to detoxify toxic chemicals.
 Beyond Pesticides has produced a factsheet entitled Children and Lawn Chemicals Don’t Mix, that outlines the need to eliminate children’s exposure to toxic lawn chemicals.
 Pesticide exposure also occurs through food, and switching to an organic diet is an important step in reducing this exposure.

 Research has shown that switching children to an organic diet drastically reduces their exposure to organophosphates, a class of pesticides that includes the common and toxic malathion and chlorpyrifos.
-Two studies (2006 and 2003) compared the urine concentrations of organophosphorus pesticides and their metabolites in children eating conventional vs. organic diets.
+A study published in 2015 compared the urine concentrations of organophosphorus pesticides and their metabolites in children eating conventional vs. organic diets.
 The results indicate that for certain types of pesticides, such as organophosphates, diet is the primary route of exposure and switching to an organic diet decreases exposure substantially.
 The most important organic food products to purchase for children are not only those that contain high residues in conventional form, but those that they consume in great quantity.
 For example, if children drink a lot of juice, purchasing organic juice is particularly important to reduce their pesticide exposure.

 While dietary contamination is a source for pesticide exposure and organic agriculture is critical to reducing this, it is paramount that we also consider all sources of pesticide exposure for children.
 We must also advocate for pesticide free schools, parks, buildings, and private lawns.
 For more information on these issues, please visit Beyond Pesticides program pages for schools, lawns and lawncare, and alternatives factsheets.